MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/eslz-security-governance-and-compliance.md

 ### Implement role-based access control

 Customize role-based access control (RBAC) roles for SAP on Azure spoke subscriptions to avoid accidental network-related changes.
-You can allow the SAP on Azure infrastructure team members to deploy VMs into Azure Virtual Network and restrict them from changing anything on the Azure virtual network peered to the hub subscription.
+You can allow the SAP on Azure infrastructure team members to deploy VMs to an Azure Virtual Network and restrict them from changing anything on the virtual network peered to the hub subscription.
 On the other hand, you allow members of the networking team to create and configure virtual networks, but prohibit them from deploying or configuring VMs in virtual networks where SAP applications are running.

 ### Use Azure Connector for SAP LaMa